githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions2.md

   owner: <username>
   domain: github.io
 ```
-5. Add a new job with id `deploy-dev-test`to run on `ubuntu-latest` and
+5. Add a new job with id `deploy-dev-test`
+   - To run on `ubuntu-latest`
    - Add a name for the job as "Deploy to Dev-Test environment"
+   - We will be using an environment named `Dev-Test` for this job and we will construct the `url` for this environment.
+As this environment is not already defined by us in this repository, GitHub Actions will take care of creating it during the first run.
-   - We want to use "Dev-Test" environment and add an environment variable `url` at the job level to define the url of the Dev-Test instance.
+   - We also want to define an environment variable at job level for the repository name where we will publish.
+As the repo name will vary for various deployment environments, so it will vary for each job.
-   - Add the following steps
+   - Add the following steps to this job
       - Checkout the repository
       - Install and Build for node
       - Deploy to GitHub Pages by searching for an Action from Marketplace.